FHA Multifamily Loans: Finance 2-4 Units With 3.5% Down

 Key Takeaways

-• FHA can finance a duplex, triplex, or fourplex if you live in one unit as your primary residence and meet the program rules.
+- FHA loans let you buy a duplex, triplex, or fourplex as long as you you live in one unit as your primary residence and meet the program rules.

 See if you qualify for a multifamily FHA loan.